Pushing the Frontier on Approximate EFX Allocations: Preliminaries

 Clearly, in instances where $a = b = c = 0$ any allocation is EFX, so we only consider instances where $a >0$.
-In fact, without loss of generality, we assume that $a=1$, as the values of the other two goods can be scaled appropriately.
+In fact, without loss of generality, we assume that $a=1$, as the {other two values $b$ and $c$} can be scaled appropriately.

 We are now ready to define our main fairness notion, that of \emph{approximate EFX}.